PhD and Master's of Finance Programs & Schools

 Some masters programs in financial planning may be registered with the Certified Financial Planner Board of Standards Inc. This could provide the requisite education for candidates who want to be eligible to sit for the CFP® Certification Examination.

 Graduate Banking Programs

 Coursework could stack a series of finance and accounting courses with studies in the legal and economic environments of the global marketplace.
 Other key courses could cover big data and statistical analysis as well as principles in financial technology.

+DID YOU KNOW?
 Per the BLS, masters degree and certification could improve one’s chances for advancement as a personal financial advisor.

 What Do You Study in Finance?